swchak/war-card-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Acknowledgements

-**Note: Reused the playing card component and some of the images from https://github.com/heruka-urgyen/react-playing-cards !**
+Reused the playing card component and one set of images from repo https://github.com/heruka-urgyen/react-playing-cards

 ## Available Scripts